-- 349. It is not easy to establish a tax reserve.
+360. It is not easy to establish a tax reserve.
 Early in a barrister's career other demands on their cash resources often make it impracticable to set money aside for future tax payments.
-Similarly, a barrister in mid-career who does not have a tax reserve is hard-pressed to create one, since much of the current year's profits goes to pay the current tax bills. - 350.
-Nevertheless, many barristers do maintain tax reserves, and they are plainly in a much better position to sustain the tax costs of a cessation after periods of rising profits.
-Their tax reserves will cover any extra tax arising and, even after payment of that, some of the reserves may not be needed to pay tax liabilities and will provide welcome uncommitted cash resources. - 351.
-All barristers are recommended to do whatever they can to establish out of current receipts reserves to meet future tax liabilities.
-Following the cessation of a barrister's practice, tax payments will continue to become due for a period extending as long as 21 months.
+Similarly, a barrister in mid-career who does not have a tax reserve is hardpressed to create one, since much of the current year's profits goes to pay the current tax bills.

+361. Nevertheless, many barristers do maintain tax reserves, and they are plainly in a much better position to sustain the tax costs of a cessation after periods of rising profits.
+Their tax reserves will cover any extra tax arising and, even after payment of that, some of the reserves may not be needed to pay tax liabilities and will provide welcome uncommitted cash resources.

+362. All barristers are recommended to do whatever they can to establish, out of current receipts, reserves to meet future tax liabilities.
+Following the cessation of a barrister's practice, tax payments will continue to become due for a period currently extending as long as 21 months for a 30 April year end (9 months from 2023/24 if the Tax Year basis applies).
 These may form a considerable burden if adequate provision has not been made to build up tax reserves out of current receipts.